Equipment & Facility Design for Risk Zones

 • Flow Controls Must Include:

-• Controlled staff entry with hygiene stations and changing rooms
+• Controlled entry points with hygiene facilities

-Separated raw and finished product routes
+Separate raw and finished product routes

 Controlled waste removal from High Risk areas